Brian Anderson Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 10th in MLB.
+- The Diamondbacks pitching staff ranks 12th in the league with a collective 9.1 strikeouts per nine innings.

-- The Diamondbacks have a 4.78 team ERA that ranks 19th among all MLB pitching staffs.
+- The Diamondbacks have the 20th-ranked team ERA among all MLB pitching staffs (4.97).

-- The Diamondbacks allow the third-most home runs in baseball (18 total, 1.6 per game).
+- Diamondbacks pitchers combine to give up 21 total home runs at a rate of 1.8 per game (third-most in the league).

+- Jameson starts for the first time this season for the Diamondbacks.

-- The Diamondbacks are sending Kelly (0-1) out to make his third start of the season.
+- The 25-year-old righty has appeared out of the bullpen three times this season.

-- His last time out was on Friday against the Los Angeles Dodgers, when the righty went 5 2/3 innings, surrendering four earned runs while giving up six hits.
+- He has a 2.16 ERA and 8.6 strikeouts per nine innings while opponents are batting .172 against him over his three games this season.

 © 2023 Data Skrive.
 All rights reserved.